Science Proves Traditional Golf Ball Position Is Wrong

 Many golfers struggle to hit a 3-wood off the deck, and others don't know whether to play a hybrid like an iron or a "wood."

-Be sure to check out the video because it clears up misconceptions about proper golf ball position for these clubs.
+Be sure to check out the golf instruction video above because it clears up misconceptions about proper golf ball position for these clubs.

 It's time to give yourself the best chance at consistent contact by using science to your advantage!